 - Will you be offering a loyalty program or a rewards program?

 - Will your product be offered at more than one price point?
 If so why?

 - What is the lowest price you can set for your product and still maintain the profit margin you need?

 Price is the cost consumers pay for a product.
-Marketers should link the price to the real and perceived value of the product, but also consider procurement costs, periodic discounts, and competitors' prices.
+Marketers should link the price to the real and perceived value of the product but also consider procurement costs, periodic discounts, and competitors' prices.
 In some cases, marketing managers may increase the price to give the product a luxurious look.
 Alternatively, they can lower the price so that more consumers can try the product.
-Another important point is; marketers need to determine when it's appropriate to give a discount.
+Another important point is; that marketers need to determine when it's appropriate to give a discount.

 The points to be considered in the promotion step are as follows;